Yagogc/tray-test/README.md

 ### Instructions

 When using the application, on the second page of the registry, if you select the second checkbox option the form submission will fail on demand.
 While that checkbox is uncheck, any other combination will submit successfully.
-This has done to be able to try on demand a failed submission.
+This has been done to be able to try on demand a failed submission.

 ### Available Scripts